angelhumano/google_analytics_cert_capstone/README.md

 #### Deliverable 1: Business task (The question or problem data analysis resolves for a business)

-Analyze smart device usage data to gain insight into how people are already using their smart devices to help guide future marketing strategies for Bellabeat App.
+Analyze smart device usage data to gain insight into how people already use their smart devices to help guide future marketing strategies for Bellabeat App.

 ## Prepare
 • Understand how data is